vulpemventures/banco/PROTOCOL.md

 ## Known issues

+### Under or Over funded contracts

+Handling under-funded or over-funded contracts is not trivial.
+The key-path spend it the simplest solution, but requires the maker's wallet to support the generation of the trade contracts or being able to provide a public key, to import an output script and to sign a taproot transaction.
+This goes against the goal of being easy to integrate.

+You could keep an "hidden" script path to allow the maker to cancel the contract in case of under-funding. by simply stacking fee-paying inputs to the transaction and asset inputs to matcht the original amount when under-funded.
+Assuming 64 bit arithmetic opcodes are available, the maker could cancel the contract in case of under-funding calculating the actual value of the output to return on the stack.

+### DoS attack

-- The cancel path "as is" should become the key-path spend, to avoid anyone to halt a trade by spending the output that returns the funds to the maker.
-It requires direct wallet integration which restricts the maker to use only specific wallets that supports creating and signing a spending transaction from the trade contract address.
+Anyone could halt a trade by spending the output via the cancel clause that returns the funds to the maker.
+It's reccomended to not leak the entitre taproot tree to the public, but only the fulfill leaf script.
+This is not a problem for OTC trading, but it may be for public trading.